MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 | :--- | :--- |
 | logoutUrl | String |

-The URL to log out of the app.
+The URL to sign out of the app.

 Example: